argoproj/argo-rollouts/docs/features/specification.md

       # down.
 Defaults to nil
       scaleDownDelayRevisionLimit: 2

-      # Adds a delay before scaling down the preview replicaset if update is
+      # Add a delay in second before scaling down the preview replicaset
-      # aborted.
-Default is 0, meaning preview replicaset won't be scaled down.
+      # if update is aborted.
+0 means not to scale down.
+Default is 30 second
       abortScaleDownDelaySeconds: 30

       # Anti Affinity configuration between desired and previous ReplicaSet.